esper-io/console_docs/docs/provisioning-template/createtemplate.md

 }
 ```

-For default Android Launcher, if set true, the Esper app icon will be hidden on the device.
-To make it visible you need to set it false under template and reprovision device with that template.
+For default Android Launcher, if set to true, the Esper app icon will be hidden on the device.
+To make it visible you need to set it to false under template and reprovision the device with that template.

 :::tip